material-components/material-components-android/docs/components/Menu.md

 #### `TextInputLayout` attributes (container, label, trailing icon)

-To see all attributes that apply to the `TextInputLayout`, see the [TextInputLayout documentation](TextField.md).
+For all attributes that apply to the `TextInputLayout`, see the [TextInputLayout documentation](TextField.md).

 #### `AutoCompleteTextView` attributes (input text, dropdown menu)